membraneframework-labs/guide/chapter1/element.md

 The first decision to make is to specify what kind of element we are going to implement: `source`, `sink` or `filter`.
 In this chapter, we will implement a very simple filter that counts received buffers and passes them to next element.
 It will build simple statistics and send them to Pipeline via `Membrane.Notification` mechanism.

+Source code for this filter can be found in [membrane-demo repository](https://github.com/membraneframework/membrane-demo/tree/v0.2).

 ## Base module

 To indicate the choice of implementing 'filter' we have to add the following line to our module: